What We Do

 About Jerry Dean

-Jerry Dean book spent most of his youth in rough-and-tumble blue-collar havens Jersey City and Bayonne, New Jersey in the 70's and 80's.
+Jerry Dean spent most of his youth in rough-and-tumble blue-collar havens Jersey City and Bayonne, New Jersey in the 70's and 80's.
 At age 16, he moved to Bergenfield, New Jersey, a working/middle class borough nestled in the affluent suburbs of Bergen county, where he soon befriended the most troubled youths in and out of high school, including Tom Rizzo and Tom Olton, the two young men whose self-inflicted deaths in 1987 brought down a fierce, relentless media circus on the quiet borough.
 Prior to the tragedy, the behavior exhibited by Rizzo and Olton began to grow more reckless and unpredictable.
 The hard drug use and reckless antics escalated and eventually fueled what was trumpeted by local and national news as, "a suicide pact" between four Bergenfield teenagers (see the New York Times article by clicking here).

 As a public speaker on numerous topics, Dean cuts through the psycho-babble and digs in deep to unravel the behavior dynamics and patterns that plague many families to varying levels of severity.
 These dynamics and their associated patterns can lead our children into addiction, depression, anxiety, destructive relationship patterns, running away from home, promiscuity, crime, violence, hopelessness, prostitution, prison, institutions and a premature death by suicide or other means.

 Dean credits his business pursuits that began at age 19 as one of his saving graces.
 He states, "I was too restless for college and too wayward for the military.
 The Air Force decided to grant me an early discharge after 8 months of service.
 Now back in New Jersey, I worked some menial jobs while couch surfing at friends' homes.
 My parents eventually learned that the military gave me the boot and sent word for me to come home."
 Upon returning, Dean learned that his father was getting into the custom window coverings business with a long-time family friend.
 It was 1987 and vertical blinds were all the rave.
 Housewives were buying them up like hotcakes.
-Dean's father and business partner hired him to be an installer and he soon learned how to sell custom window blinds and shades through the company's shop at home service.
+Dean's father and his father's business partner hired him to be an installer and he soon learned how to sell custom window blinds and shades through the company's shop at home service.
 Dean recalls, "At age 16, I earned an hourly wage and commission successfully selling newspaper subscriptions door to door for The Bergen Record in Hackensack, New Jersey, and because of that experience, I possessed enough confidence to learn how to sell window coverings with only a little training."